slackapi/bolt-js/docs/content/tutorials/ai-assistant.md

 });
 ```

-The entirety of the user message processing in this example is wrapped in a try-catch to provide the user an error message when something goes wrong, which is a best practice.
+The entirety of the user message processing in this example is wrapped in a try-catch block to provide the user an error message when something goes wrong, which is a best practice.
 If successful, the final action we take is to call the `say` method with the LLM response.

 ## Next steps {#next-steps}